openclimatedata/indcs/README.md

 ## Preparation

 Click forward and back in the INDC portal to get a full list of submitted INDCs.
+The resulting full table needs to be manually saved from the Developer Tools.
-The saved HTML file is scraped to generate a JSON file with links and submissions dates and to download all INDCs and accompanying files.
+The saved HTML file is parsed to generate a JSON file with links and submissions dates and to download all INDCs and accompanying files.

 Python3 and the libraries in `scripts/requirements.txt` are used.
+It is recommended to use a Virtualenv.

 Run